luicfrr/antd-imask-input/README.md

 An iMasked [Ant Design Input](https://ant.design/components/input) component.

-If you like this package please give it a ⭐ on [GitHub](https://github.com/luicfrr/antd-imask-input).
+Is this package usefull to you?
+Support it [buying me a coffee ☕](https://coff.ee/luicfrr) or giving a ⭐ on [GitHub](https://github.com/luicfrr/antd-imask-input).

 ## 🧰 Installation